awsdocs/aws-security-hub-user-guide/doc_source/control-categories.md

 Does the service use least privilege practices in its IAM or resource policies?
 Are passwords and secrets sufficiently complex?
 Are they rotated appropriately?
 Does the service use multi\-factor authentication \(MFA\)?
-Does the service avoid the root account?
+Does the service avoid the root user?
 Do resource\-based policies allow public access?

 **Secure network configuration**